enspyrco/crowdleague/.contributing/the-process.md

 -   Replace *Section* below with the section name, eg. Auth

--   Use the next available Section number (denoted x. below)

--   Create in Drive - a folder called "x. *Section*: Sections Planning (CL)" in "Sections Planning (CL)".
+-   Create in Drive - a folder called "*Section*: Sections Planning (CL)" in "Sections Planning (CL)".
 In the folder:

     -   a Google doc called "Use Cases < *Section* (CL)" that will hold just a list of Use Cases, so we have a short, easy to read and think about, list that is the definitive set of use cases

         -   short, clear names → balance brevity with clarity

--   Create an Asana Project called "x. *Section*"
+-   Create an Asana Project called "> *Section*"

     -   add a link to the relevant "Sections Planning" Google Drive folder